kobolabs/epub-spec/README.md

 2) The content in the node is nine charcters or more once stripped of the HTML tags.
 Ex.
 <br>`<p id="uniqueID">123456789</p>`

+3) The node being linked to is less than or equal to 5000 characters.

+4) The location being linked to comes after the location being linked from.
+Ex.
+A reference in Chapter 2 links to a location at the end of the file titled Endnotes or a reference at the beginning of Chapter 2 links to a location at the end of Chapter 2.

 ### Fixed Layout (FXL) Support